Leveraging GPT-4 for Automatic Translation Post-Editing: The Translation Post-Editing Task

-\paragraph{Fidelity of Proposed Edits:} Do the proposed improvements actually appear in the improved translation produced by LLMs?
-It is quite conceivable that LLMs might make edit proposals or produce chain of thought that is not realized in the final post-edited translation produced by the same model \cite{unreliable_cot}.
-If the post-editing explanation is a desiderata of the translation post-editing process, then it becomes critical to examine the fidelity of the proposed edits in addition to the final translation quality.
+\paragraph{(RQ4) Trustworthiness of the Proposed Edits:} Do the edits proposed as CoT actually appear in the improved translation produced by LLMs, in the post-editing with CoT setting?
+It is quite conceivable that LLMs might make edit proposals or produce chain of thought that is not \textit{realized} in the final post-edited translation produced by the same model \cite{unreliable_cot_1, unreliable_cot_2}.
+However, if the post-editing explanation or CoT is a desiderata of the translation post-editing process, it becomes critical to examine the fidelity of the proposed edits in addition to the final translation quality.
+A higher realization rate of the proposed edits would also help establish the trustworthiness of the LLM as an expert translation post-editor.

-Through the above questions, we study the efficacy of translation post-editing capabilities of LLMs.
-In the next section, we describe our experimental settings.
+In the next sections, we explore the above four research questions using the state-of-the-art LLMs.
+We describe our experimental settings in Section \ref{sec:section3} \& present the results in Section \ref{sec:section4}.